499602D2/tg-launchbot/README.md

 - allow users to choose their own timezone
 - allow users to choose which notifications (24h/12h/1h/5m) they want to receive

+**Other TODO**

+- code cleanup, especially API calls and the json parsing

 **Basic data structures**

 The bot creates multiple files, located under `/data`: